spatialos/gdk-for-unity/docs/content/testing/writing-a-new-test.md

 Double-click the fixture name to run all tests within that fixture.

-## Creating a New Test Folder and Assembly
+## Creating a new test folder and assembly

 Let's say you want to add tests for the `/workers/unity/Assets/Gdk/Legacy` folder within the Unity project's assets.